 - You’re really selling more of a service than just a product

-When you add those up, it can present a marketing challenge.
+When you add those up, it can present a product marketing challenge.

-The good news is there are marketing strategies specifically geared towards SaaS brands that have produced results.
+The good news is there are SaaS growth marketing strategies that have produced outstanding results.

 Want more?
 Check out some of these posts:

 - SaaS Marketing: The Complete Guide for B2B Companies